zyx/manual/DSP.md

 #### FIR filters

 A finite impulse response (FIR) filter is a specific case of an IIR filter with $M = 0$ (a transfer function denominator of 1).
-For an input and output signal,
+For an input and output signal, the difference relation is
 $$y_k = \sum_{n=0}^N b_n x_{k-n}$$
 They are computationally straightforward and always stable since they have no poles.